Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 And that's also pretty much it for the implementation of the `ThrusterSystem` class!

 Let's take a look at what it looks like in action.
-With some debug visualizations!

 ## Final Result

+### Debug Visualization

+To better illustrate the system in action, I've created a debug visualization that shows the thumb's projected position on the line, and the line itself.
+That'll help us see what the system's thinking without needing to also stare at a thruster in the scene.

-The final result is the same as the video at the top of this post.
-I've included it here for your convenience:
+The final result is showcased in the video at the top of this post.
+I've also included it here for your convenience:

 {{< video source="https://storage.danieltperry.me/share/website-videos/hand-gesture-tutorial/title.mp4" id="resultvideo" >}}
 {{% img-subtitle %}}